A Potential Foundation for Emergent Space-Time: Conclusion

 Some may note that the current approach fixes the signature of the Minkowski metric to be $(+,-,-,-)$ rather than the $(-,+,+,+)$ more commonly employed in space-time physics.
 If treated simply as a metric, the signature is arbitrary.
 However, here the signature arises from the symmetry and antisymmetry of the chain-like and antichain-like components of the interval pair.
 The fact that these quantities have deeper significance does away with any arbitrariness of the resulting signature.
 Moreover, the signature derived here agrees with the signature associated with the decomposition of mass into energy and momentum in particle physics.
-This is significant as it is possible that these quantities may be analogous to rates of interactions in the poset picture.
+This is significant \red as additional results suggest \black that these quantities \red are \black analogous to rates of interactions in the poset picture \cite{Knuth:FQXI2013}\cite{Knuth:Info-Based:2014}.

 Another important insight is the fact that the quantity $\beta$, which is the poset analogue of speed, is the relevant quantity to describe two linearly-related pairs of chains.
 In physics, speed has been demonstrated experimentally to be a relevant quantity.
 Here it is recovered theoretically from the pair transformation and the identification of symmetric pairs with time and antisymmetric pairs with space.
 It is from this identification of $\beta$ with speed that we are led to the realization that there exists a finite maximum speed given by $\beta = \pm 1$.
 This is exemplified by projection-like intervals where the two events defining the interval endpoints project to the same event on a quantifying chain.
-In addition, the linearity of the pair transformation ensures that the length of the projected interval is always zero so that an interval representing motion at the maximum speed in one frame represents motion at the maximum speed in all linearly-related frames.
+In addition, the linearity of the pair transformation ensures that the length of the projected interval is always zero so that an interval representing motion at the maximum speed in one frame represents motion at the maximum speed in all linearly-related frames. \red As a result, the constant speed of light is derived rather than taken as given. \black